-The app should only take up around 24 MB of your storage space and is freely available from the iTunes App Store, although it includes ads to support itself.
+The app should only take up around 4 MB of your storage space and is available on the App Store for free, although it includes ads to support itself.
 These ads can be removed by purchasing an IAP for a small fee.
 Download the app called “Messenger for WhatsApp – iPad Version” and open it to begin.

-First of all, we will need to configure whether we want to receive notifications from the app, as prompted upon first running it.
-We recommend enabling those notifications, as they will solely inform you whether you have received a new WhatsApp message.
+First of all, we will need to configure whether we want to receive WhatsApp notifications on iPad, as prompted upon first running it.
+We recommend to enable those notifications, as they will solely inform you whether you have received a new WhatsApp message.

 The next page will probably remind you of the regular “WhatsApp Web” experience that you can access via any modern browser.
 A QR code is displayed and needs to be scanned with your iPhone.

 Did you know you can read WhatsApp messages in secret so the senders doesn’t know you received and read the WhatsApp message?
 Learn how to secretly read WhatsApp messages here.

 Keep this screen open and switch over to your iPhone, open your “WhatsApp” app and go to the settings by tapping the cogwheel icon in the bottom right.
 Select “WhatsApp Web” and “Scan QR Code”.
 Then point your camera at the QR code displayed on the iPad’s screen.